 Datasheet view provides a visual way to create a table.

 You start by creating a new, blank database or by adding a new table to an existing database.
-Either method opens a new table in Datasheet view.

 .
-That starts a Save As
+In the Save As

 dialog box, enter a name for the table and click OK